Brian Robinson Jr.

-Brian Kabir Robinson Jr. (born March 22, 1999), nicknamed "B Rob", is an American professional football running back for the San Francisco 49ers of the National Football League (NFL).
+Brian Kabir Robinson Jr. (born March 22, 1999), nicknamed "B Rob", is an American professional football running back and punt returner for the Atlanta Falcons of the National Football League (NFL).
 He played college football for the Alabama Crimson Tide, where he was a two-time national champion.
 Robinson was selected by the Washington Commanders in the third round of the 2022 NFL draft.
 Prior to his rookie season, he was shot twice during an armed robbery and returned to the team two months later.

 Early life

 Robinson Jr. was born on March 22, 1999, in Tuscaloosa, Alabama.
 He attended Hillcrest High School, where he rushed for 990 yards and 18 touchdowns as a senior and was named second team Class 6A All-State.
 Robinson was rated a four-star running back recruit and committed to play college football at the University of Alabama over offers from Auburn, Georgia, Louisville, Ole Miss, and South Carolina, among others.